 You will awaken from surgery wearing a soft surgical bra similar to a sports bra.
 You will wear this for several weeks after surgery.
-You will see Dr. Zemmel one to three days after surgery for you first postoperative appointment.
+You will see your surgeon one to three days after surgery for you first postoperative appointment.
 You will be given instructions before hospital discharge detailing how to care for your bandages, your pain medicine regimen, when to shower, and your activity level.
-You will receive an instruction packet at your pre-operative visit and Dr. Zemmel will go over these in person before discharge.
+You will receive an instruction packet at your pre-operative visit and your surgeon will go over these in person before discharge.

 Expect your breasts to feel tight, swollen and slightly bruised.
-Many of Dr. Zemmel’s patients report that having a breast lift feels like having their breasts engorged with milk during breast-feeding.
-The discomfort is very tolerable and easily controlled with analgesics prescribed by Dr. Zemmel.
+Many patients report that having a breast lift feels like having their breasts engorged with milk during breast-feeding.
+The discomfort is very tolerable and easily controlled with analgesics prescribed by your surgeon.
 The discomfort usually begins to resolve 3 to 5 days after surgery.
 At the first postoperative office visit, your bandages and surgical bra will be replaced by a soft sports bra.
-Depending on your progress, Dr. Zemmel will slowly increase your activity level over the next few weeks.
+Depending on your progress, your surgeon will slowly increase your activity level over the next few weeks.

 You will be seen frequently after surgery.
 Your first appointment after surgery usually occurs within one to three days.
-You will then see Dr. Zemmel and his team every 5 to 7 days for approximately one month to closely monitor your progress.
+You will then see your plastic surgeon and their team every 5 to 7 days for approximately one month to closely monitor your progress.

 At no time during your recovery will you feel “alone.”
-Dr. Zemmel and his team are always available to see you in the office or speak with you by phone to address any issues and concerns.
-Dr. Zemmel believes that meticulous postoperative care of his patients significantly improves outcomes and patient satisfaction.
+Dr. Zemmel, Dr. Reddy, and their team are always available to see you in the office or speak with you by phone to address any issues and concerns.
+Dr. Zemmel and Dr. Reddy believe that meticulous postoperative care of their patients significantly improves outcomes and patient satisfaction.

 What Does the Breast Lift Recovery Entail?

-Healing from any surgical procedure is a gradual process and every one of Dr. Zemmel’s patients progresses at a slightly different rate.
+Healing from any surgical procedure is a gradual process and every one of Dr. Zemmel’s and Dr. Reddy’s patients progresses at a slightly different rate.
 For smaller breast lifts, such as a crescent breast lift or a periareolar breast lift, the recovery time may be a few days.
 A full breast lift (Mastopexy) with breast implants may require eight to twelve days for recovery.
-Dr. Zemmel will be there every step of the way to guide you through the recovery process.
-He will monitor your pain levels and assess the progress of any swelling or post-operative bruising.
-As your post-operative discomfort resolves and your incisions heal, Dr. Zemmel will gradually increase your activity level.
+Your surgeon will be there every step of the way to guide you through the recovery process.
+They will monitor your pain levels and assess the progress of any swelling or post-operative bruising.
+As your post-operative discomfort resolves and your incisions heal, your activity level will gradually be increased.
 In general most patients are able to return to work within 3 to 5 days for a smaller breast enhancement procedure, while the larger procedures may require 5 to 7 days.

-Dr. Zemmel will recommend you temporarily discontinue any heavy exercise or physical activity for several weeks after surgery.
-Dr. Zemmel will usually allow light cardio activity 2 weeks after surgery, full cardio activity 3 weeks after surgery, and light weights 4 weeks after surgery.
+You will be recommended to temporarily discontinue any heavy exercise or physical activity for several weeks after surgery.
+Our surgeons will usually allow light cardio activity 2 weeks after surgery, full cardio activity 3 weeks after surgery, and light weights 4 weeks after surgery.